webbertakken/takken.io/notes/35-rust/index.md

 ## Concepts

+These are the things I picked up (over time) while learning Rust.

 ### Mutability

 - Mutability is a first class concept in Rust.
 Values by default can not be mutated.
 You’ll need to